ash30/Blog/content/posts/2024/worklog_sept_nix_bindgen_again.md

     export BINDGEN_EXTRA_CLANG_ARGS
 }
 ```
 It seems the hook will pipe our native inputs into cargo/bindgen via `BINDGEN_EXTRA_CLANG_ARGS` env var, which is the direction alot of the early experimentation hit upon.
-It also helps bindgen find `LIBCLANG_PATH` - handy!
+It also helps bindgen libclang by setting `LIBCLANG_PATH` - handy!

+## Local development shell

 The final piece is to create dev shell based on our derivation, using `inputsFrom` to copy the nativeInputs for us.